ClarenceHoo/TensorFlow_Notebooks/README.md

-ssignments for Udacity Deep Learning class with TensorFlow
+Exercises in this repo are provided by Udacity's Deep Learning class with TensorFlow
 ===========================================================

 Course information can be found at https://www.udacity.com/course/deep-learning--ud730